godotengine/godot-docs/reference/batch_building_templates.rst

 Batch building templates
 ========================

-The following is almost the same exact script we use to build all the export templates that go to the site.
+The following is almost the same script that we use to build all the export templates that go to the website.
 If you want to build or roll them yourself, this might be of use.

-(note: mac stuff is missing)
+(note: Apple stuff is missing)

 ::